XenitAB/xenitab.github.io/docs/xks/developer-guide/observability.md

     - port: http-metrics
 ```

-In general use a servicemonitor when you have a service in-front of your pod.
+In general use a servicemonitor when you have a service in front of your pod.

 ```servicemonitor.yaml
 apiVersion: monitoring.coreos.com/v1